MaybeShewill-CV/bisenetv2-tensorflow/README.md

 Finally thanks to the origin author [ycszen](https://github.com/ycszen).
 BiseNet series are excellent work in my opinion.
 Really appreciate it.

+## TODO
+- [ ] Search better hyperparameter for cityscapes dataset.
+- [ ] Do experiments on other dataset such as CamVid etc.
+- [ ] Organize the code and release bisenetv1 model

 ## Acknowledgement
 Please cite my repo